Koi-sof/Phase-4-Group-9-Project-Sentiment-Analysis/README.md

 ## 7. Conclusion

 The project successfully developed a sentiment analysis model for classifying tweets about Apple and Google products.
 By using **Logistic Regression**, **LinearSVC**, and **KNN**, the model was able to predict the sentiment of tweets with reasonable accuracy.
 Future work could involve fine-tuning the pre-trained transformer models to achieve even better performance.

-## Dataset

-The dataset contains tweets with text about Apple and Google products.
-The labels are classified into three categories: **positive**, **neutral**, and **negative**.
-This dataset is essential for training and testing the sentiment analysis models.